moderndive/moderndive/vignettes/paper.md

 ---
-title: "Using the `moderndive` R package for introductory linear regression"
+title: "Take a `moderndive` into introductory linear regression with R"
 author: "Albert Y. Kim, Chester Ismay, and Max Kuhn"
-date: "2020-03-01"
+date: "2020-03-02"
 vignette: >
   %\VignetteIndexEntry{Why should you use the moderndive package for intro linear regression?}
   %\VignetteEncoding{UTF-8}